AndyWright360/Milestone-Project-1/README.md

 </details>

 - The 'Become A Member' section was placed on the home page to allow easy discoverability.

 - The combination of text and imagery was designed to provide the user with the relevant information is a clear and understandable way.

-- The 'Join Us!' button was positioned centrally to draw the users eye.
+- The 'Join Us!' button was positioned centrally to draw the user's eye.

 - The hover effect was used to imply interactivity.

 - The modal was centralised for ease of use.

-- Labels were used to clearly indicate to the user, the informattion needed.
+- Labels were used to clearly indicate to the user, the information needed.

 - The 'required' attribute was applied to all form inputs to prevent the user from missing any details.

-- Upon successful submission the user is re-directed to a seperate page containing a thank you message.
+- Upon successful submission the user is re-directed to a separate page containing a thank you message.

 - This was to provide the user with feedback upon completing the sign up.

 2.)
 Sign up to the newsletter.